 These sunbutter cookies are the perfect combination of sweet, salty, chewy, and wholesome.
 They're vegan, nut-free, oil-free, refined sugar-free, and easily made gluten-free.
 Ready in 25 minutes!

-If you're a fan of sunflower seed butter you're going to love these deliciously rich and nutty-tasting cookies.
+If you're a fan of sunflower seed butter you're going to love these deliciously rich and nutty-tasting cookies!

-We love these sunbutter cookies because they're:
+We love sunbutter cookies because they're: